TrevorEdwards/bigredapp-android/README.md

 * 100% free as in beer (no monetization) and free as in speech (open source).
 * App: native Android, easy to use, good looking, minimal, clean.
 * Code: well-commented, easy to maintain.

-## Download?
-* The Play Store upload has been somewhat delayed, as I have been without a laptop to get an AS environment up and running again (and of course, school etc.).
-I will update this when it is up.
-* Until then, please see _Up and Running_ below, and contribute! :)

 ## Current TODO
 * See the [issues page](https://github.com/genkimarshall/bigredapp-android/issues).